 With these combined abilities the Nest can tell whether you’re home and set a schedule for your HVAC system.
 It adjusts the temperatures accordingly based on your initial settings and manages “Auto-away” times when it ascertains that the home is unoccupied during parts of the day.

 It’s not nearly as intrusive as, say, an Amazon Echo, but it does work.
 We have an upstairs home theater room where we watch television several nights a week.
 It has its own 1.5 ton AC unit.
 When my husband is working and the kids are at school, it sits unused.
-The Nest simply adjust the temperature up (or down during the winter months) while the room is occupied so the AC doesn’t run all day long for no reason.
+The Nest simply adjusts the temperature up (or down during the winter months) while the room is occupied so the AC doesn’t run all day long for no reason.

 I get to set the limits, so I can make sure the room never gets ridiculously hot or cool while unoccupied.
 At the same time, I save money by not paying for that AC unit to keep a room hot or cold during the day while no one is using it.